Endless ways exist to start a cold email campaign.

 A cold email outreach strategy is a journey you create within your overall outbound sales process to generate leads and win deals.

-If cold email is the only channel in your strategy, then you need to understand how email will be used throughout the sales process: from outreach and response to nurture and follow-up.
+If cold email is the only channel in your strategy, then you need to understand how emails will be used throughout the sales process: from outreach and response to nurture and follow-up.

-However, most companies leverage multiple channels and teams to grow outbound sales pipeline.
+However, most companies leverage multiple channels and teams to grow their outbound sales pipelines.
 For these situations, cold email needs to fit into and be aligned with the big picture.

-Look at your current system for generating outbound revenue for these target accounts and identify where, how, and why cold email can help improve your situation.
+Look at your current system for generating outbound revenue for these target accounts and identify where, how, and why cold emailing can help improve your situation.